-Camden, Maine is an idyllic, seaside town on the Maine coast.
+Camden, Maine, is an idyllic, seaside town on the Maine coast.
 Located in mid-coast Maine, what makes Camden so unique is how the mountains meet the sea.
 You can enjoy the beautiful views of Mount Battie while simultaneously enjoying views of Penobscot Bay.

-The best activities in Camden, Maine come from embracing everything that makes Camden unique and beautiful.
+The best activities in Camden Maine come from embracing everything that makes Camden unique and beautiful.

-The Best Outdoor Things to Do in Camden, Maine
+The Best Outdoor Things to Do in Camden Maine

 For great views, hiking trails, picnic areas, and of course, Mount Battie, you’ll want to visit Camden Hills State Park.
 On a clear day, you can see all the way to Cadillac Mountain in Acadia National Park.
-And on an average day, you can enjoy sprawling views of the various bays and islands off of the main land.
+And on an average day, you can enjoy sprawling views of the various bays and islands off of the mainland.

 If you’d like to hike Mount Battie while you’re in Camden Hills State Park, many who have experienced the trail claim that is is decently accessible to all people, with a few steep areas that earn it a moderate rating.
-It is a 1.5 mile loop where you’ll see lots of wildlife, wildflowers, birds, and of course, the amazing views that encircle the mountain.
+It is a 1.5-mile loop where you’ll see lots of wildlife, wildflowers, birds, and of course, the amazing views that encircle the mountain.

 Or maybe you’d prefer a freshwater beach?
 Then you should check out Barrett’s Cove at Megunticook Lake.
-This local treasure is well-known to locals and oft-missed by tourists.
+This hometown treasure is well-known to locals and oft-missed by tourists.
 Besides a freshwater swim, you’ll enjoy excellent views of the west side of Camden Hills State Park.

 Take to the water by renting a boat and heading out into the harbor.
 If you prefer to enjoy a schooner ride with a picnic on one of the many islands in the bay, you’ll love a vessel made especially for smaller groups like the Schooner Simplicity.
 Or maybe you’d like to take in the excitement of a real, working lobster vessel.
 If so, you’ll want to hop on Captain Jack’s Lobster Boat Adventure.
-You’ll get an up close and personal view of a working vessel.
+You’ll get an up-close and personal view of a working vessel.

 This video will show you a little of the experience of sailing on a windjammer.